 The objective of the project is to deliver new homes and supporting community amenities.

 The project represents an opportunity to transform this inward-looking, closed off site into a new, welcoming, sustainable urban community with a distinctive identity which will be integrated into the wider community of Dundrum.

-The LDA and Design Team will be engaging extensively with the community and relevant stakeholders.
-Issues to be addressed and opportunities for creative solutions will inform the direction of the overall project.
+The LDA and Design Team will continue to engage extensively with the community and relevant stakeholders – issues to be addressed and opportunities for creative solutions will inform the direction of the overall project.

-The LDA design approach aims to be inclusive and responsive to the local context and the unique opportunity that the site presents for a new distinct and integrated urban community in Dundrum.
+The LDA design approach aims to be inclusive and responsive to the unique local context, and the key opportunity that the site presents for a distinct and integrated urban community in Dundrum.

 The masterplan design ethos is underpinned by the following themes:

 - Climate Commitment: Shaping our developments to be environmentally sustainable.

 - Balanced: Quality designs and delivery methodologies to achieve value for money and enhance quality of life for the residents and wider community

 - Specific: Achieving character, a sense of place, connection; and distinctiveness